Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Observing strategy

-We also performed a comprehensive literature search on our targets looking for previous spectroscopic results and for evidence of extension in archival and published data \citep[e.g. the 2MASS Extended Source Catalog;][]{Skr06}.
+We also performed a comprehensive literature search on our targets looking for previous spectroscopic results and for evidence of extension in archival and published data \citep[e.g. the Two Micron All sky Survey (2MASS) Extended Source Catalogue;][]{Skr06}.
 The results were classified in terms of reliability based on available information (images, plots, data).
-A source with low signal to noise spectroscopy and a tentative redshift value is a high priority target.
-This allows us to concentrate our early efforts on promising and relatively un-investigated sources.
-Conversely, if we find that a source has already at least one deep and featureless spectrum and/or is not extended, it is classified as a low priority target.
+A source with low S/N spectroscopy and a tentative redshift value is a high-priority target.
+This allows us to concentrate our early efforts on promising and relatively uninvestigated sources.
+Conversely, if we find that a source already has at least one deep and featureless spectrum and/or is not extended, it is classified as a low-priority target.
 A possible option for these sources is to trigger a spectroscopic observation during an epoch of low optical activity in order to take advantage of the improved S/N due to the lower non-thermal foreground.